FBI releases new photos, video of 2011 Giffords shooting - Philly

 Giffords was the target of a lone gunman at the meet-and-greet event outside a supermarket and was left partially paralyzed.

-Tucson TV station KOLD reported Wednesday that one of the pictures released shows Pima County Sheriff's deputies holding gunman Jared Loughner on the ground following the shooting although their faces are blacked out.
+The pictures released by the agency online Wednesday include images of Pima County Sheriff's deputies holding gunman Jared Lee Loughner on the ground following the shooting, although the deputies' faces are blacked out.

-Another TV station says a surveillance video shows a hooded Loughner walking though the store before the shooting.
+Surveillance videos show Loughner walking though the store and buying a bottle of water before the shooting.

 Loughner was sentenced to life in prison in 2012.